If you want your ad campaigns to be as effective as possible, then you need to take the buyer journey stages into account.

 You can also use a Showcase Shopping Ad, which are great for local retailers.
 These show ads to people who researching where to buy, rather than looking for a specific product.

 Again, you’ll want to include relevant ad extensions (note: these won’t necessarily show on your ad every time) like call extensions, review extensions, sitelink extensions, price extensions, etc.

 Any ad you produce should feature a strong CTA like “Shop now!” or “Sign up!” to encourage quick action.

 On the social side, try taking advantage of video or image carousel ads, designed to show off a line of products in a swipeable format.

 One of the newer ad formats, canvas ads, comes with a “sell products” template that gives product information and encourages users to shop.

 Wrapping Up: Targeting Ads to Buyer Journey Stages

 As you can see, online advertising is no one-size-fits-all approach.
 Depending on the buyer’s journey stage, different messages are more effective for breaking through the noise.

-By understanding how each segment moves through the buyer journey stages and which ads, platform, and messaging work best at each touchpoint, you’ll be better equipped to effectively nudge prospects along the path to becoming customers.
+By understanding how each segment moves through the various stages and which ads, platform, and messaging work best at each touchpoint, you’ll be better equipped to effectively nudge prospects along the path to becoming customers.

 Remember, each ad you choose should be tested and optimized for your specific audience and their specific journeys.